 For most veterans, having to deal with hearing loss and tinnitus is quite common.
-As of the year 2014, the VA noted that 933,000 veterans were being compensated for hearing loss and almost 1.3 million veterans were compensated for tinnitus.
+As of the year 2014, the Department of Veterans Affairs noted that 933,000 veterans were receiving VA disability compensation for hearing loss and almost 1.3 million veterans were compensated for tinnitus.
 That statistic is alarmingly high.
 A veteran with either of these two conditions may be wondering what is needed to establish service connection for hearing loss and/or tinnitus.

-The following is needed to establish service connection:
+The following is needed to establish service connection for VA disability:

 - A current diagnosis of a hearing condition,

 - Evidence of an event that caused the condition, and

 - A medical opinion linking the current hearing condition to the event in service or nexus.

 Along with the list above, two types of hearing tests are needed to prove a claim for hearing loss.
 These tests will include a controlled speech discrimination test (Maryland CNC) and a pure tone audiometry test.
 The Maryland CNC test is a particular word list that is used to test your ability to hear spoken words.
 A pure tone audiometry test is different tones that must be detected at varying frequencies (low frequencies to high frequencies).
 Even if you only claim hearing loss in one ear, both ears should be tested.
 Examinations will be conducted without the use of hearing aids.
 This will prevent any biased results.
 These tests should be performed by a state licensed audiologist.